canonical/prometheus-juju-exporter/README.md

 # Prometheus Juju Exporter

+> [!NOTE]
+> This charm is under maintenance mode.
+Only critical bug will be handled.

 prometheus-juju-exporter snap collects machines' running status in all models under a Juju controller.
 It also provides an interface to expose the metrics to Prometheus for storage and further usage.

 ## Deployment